 Other things to note

 All dogs entering New Zealand must have two treatments against internal and external parasites within 30 days of entering the country and the second treatment must be at least two weeks after the first treatment and within four days of travel for internal parasites and within 48 hours of travel for external parasites.

 As for import permits, regulations also differ slightly.
 You should apply for a New Zealand import permit at a set time in advance.
 For Australia, you can apply for an import permit after the initial rabies titer test and no sooner than 42 days of import.
 Lastly, when going to Malaysia, your pet must have an Import License issued by the Director General of Veterinary Services or the Director of the State Veterinary Department.
 A registered agent can apply for this license.
 The document is valid for 30 days after the date of issuance.

-As you can see the need or not for Quarantine, and the other rules and regulations are very country specific and vary in many ways, country to country.
+As you can see, the need or not Quarantine for pets and the other rules and regulations are very country-specific and vary in many ways from country to country.
 Please contact Ferndale Kennels to aid you with your move.